 PORT OF CALL SPOTLIGHT: KETCHIKAN, ALASKA

 If you’re planning to sail away on an Alaska cruise you should make sure your cruise itinerary stops in Ketchikan.
-Known for its nature and animal-themed activities plus charming downtown area, the port of Ketchikan may end up becoming a highlight of your cruise.
+Known for its nature and animal-themed activities plus charming downtown area, the Ketchikan, Alaska port may end up becoming a highlight of your cruise.

 Ketchikan is located on the southern coast of Alaska and has a vibrant history.
 You’ll see remnants of the Native Alaskan tribes that used to reside in Ketchikan – and have descendants that still do.
 The totem poles you’ll see all over the town are one such example.
 You can learn more about the history and mythology of totem poles in Ketchikan at Potlach Park.